D17.5 Bond Energy and Reaction Enthalpy Change

 The enthalpy change for a gas-phase chemical reaction, ΔrH, equals the sum of the enthalpy required to break each of the bonds in the reactant molecules (energy in, positive sign) plus the sum of the enthalpy released when each of the bonds in the product molecules forms (energy out, negative sign).
 This can be expressed mathematically as:

-Because the bond energy values provided in the Appendix are averaged over many different molecules for each type of bond, this calculation is not exact.
-But it provides a good estimate for the enthalpy change of any specific reaction.
-Consider this balanced reaction:
+Because the bond energy values provided in the Appendix are averaged over many different molecules for each type of bond, such a calculation using those values is not exact.
+But it provides a very good estimate of the enthalpy change of a reaction.
+For example, consider this balanced reaction:

 The number of bonds formed here is the same as the number of bonds broken.
 But because the bonds in the products are stronger than those in the reactants, the reaction has a net release (negative sign) of 184 kJ for every mole of reaction as written.
 The energy released increases the temperature of the surroundings (the reaction is exothermic).